History History

 David Livingstone

-A Scottish doctor, Protestant missionary and explorer, David Livingstone first arrived in Bechuanaland in 1841 at the request of Robert Moffat, also a member of the London Missionary Society, with the primary objective of evangelizing the people.
+A Scottish physician, Protestant missionary and explorer, David Livingstone first landed in Bechuanaland in 1841 at the request of Robert Moffat, also a member of the London Missionary Society, with the primary aim of evangelizing the people.
 After marrying Moffat's daughter Mary in 1845, Livingstone settled among the Bakwena and baptized their king Sechele (1829-1892).
 He also rubbed shoulders with the Bamangwato of the Ngwato dynasty then settled in Shoshong.
-He thus established friendly relations with the tribes, observed their customs and created Bible schools.
+He established friendly relations with the tribes, observed their customs and set up Bible schools.
 Moving north to found new missions, he explored lands little known to Europeans.
-In 1849, he left on an expedition to Lake Ngami, then to the Victoria Falls, and did not return to evangelize Botswana.
-He died on May1, 1873 of dysentery on the shores of Lake Bangwelo, in present-day Zambia.
+As early as 1849, he set off on an expedition to Lake Ngami, then to Victoria Falls, never to return to evangelize Botswana.
+He died of dysentery on May1, 1873, on the shores of Lake Bangwelo, in present-day Zambia.

 30 septembre 1885